-CABER, where Cruickshank is the also principal researcher, is in the final stages of construction in the west end of Ottawa.
+CABER, where Cruickshank is the also principal researcher, opened its doors on June 1, 2023, in the west end of Ottawa.

-When the $5.1-million, 6,000-square-foot lab with 50-foot-high ceilings is fully operational at the end of the year, Cruickshank and her collaborators will use the facility to develop and test “building envelope” innovations and new methods for renovating buildings designed to improve efficiency, minimize disruption and lower costs.
-They will tap into advances in super-thin insulation materials, prefabricated construction and panelized retrofits.
+The $5.1-million, 5,700-square-foot lab with 50-foot-high ceilings is used by Cruickshank and her collaborators to develop and test “building envelope” innovations and new methods for renovating buildings designed to improve efficiency, minimize disruption and lower costs.
+They tap into advances in super-thin insulation materials, prefabricated construction and panelized retrofits.

 “If Canada is to meet its target of cutting greenhouse gas emissions to 40 to 45 per cent below 2005 levels by 2030 and achieving net-zero emissions by 2050, we have to do more than install better furnaces or heat pumps,” says Chris Baldwin, CABER’s project manager and a post-doc at Carleton.